Hackyabhay007/lms/README.md

   - Privacy settings to ensure data security.
   - Logout option for secure exit from the LMS.

-## Phase One: Basic Screens for Admin Panel
+## Phase One:  Screens for Admin Panel

 ### 1. **Login Screen**
 - **Purpose**: Provides secure access to the LMS for administrators.